Why have NIO shares soared to an all-time high?

-You can trade NIO’s ADRs by speculating as to whether you think share prices will rise and buy (go long) or, if you think they will fall, sell (go short) using either CFDs or spread bets.
+You can trade NIO’s ADRs by speculating as to whether you think share prices will rise and buy (go long) or, if you think they will fall, sell (go short) using either CFDs.
 Get started by following these easy steps:

 - Create an IG trading account or open My IG to your existing account

 - Enter the name of the stock, ‘NIO, or its ticker, ‘NIO.N’, in the search bar and select it

 - Click on ‘buy’ or ‘sell’ in the deal ticket